Our Portable Diesel Heater setup and review

 Being a soft floor camper trailer, there was no where that I could run the hot air into the camper trailer from the body, and we didn’t like the idea of lugging a diesel heater around all the time, when it probably gets used for 10% of the year.

-Ironically, not long after we picked up our Reconn R2, and never got a chance to use the heater.
+Ironically, not long after we picked up our Reconn R2, and never got a chance to use the heater in the old camper trailer.
 To make it worse, the Reconn has a door, which makes it all but impossible to run the hot air into the camper without drilling holes.

 I spent ages again, trying to find a solution, and then it hit me.
 Remove one of the storage pockets from inside the camper, and run it in through the kitchen storage hatch!